Custom Tools

 Custom tools are functions you create that the LLM can call during conversations.
-They work alongside opencode’s built-in tools like read
+They work alongside opencode’s built-in tools like read, write, and bash.

 import { tool } from "@opencode-ai/plugin"